Want the best from VICE News in your inbox? Sign up here.

-Sri Lanka’s government confounded terrorism experts when they pinned the blame of Sunday’s terror attacks, which killed more than 300 people, on a little known and disorganized extremist group: National Tawheed Jamath.
+Sri Lanka’s government confounded terrorism experts when they pinned the blame for Sunday’s terror attacks, which killed more than 300 people, on a little-known and disorganized extremist group: National Tawheed Jamath.

 On Tuesday, the Islamic State group offered some clarity, claiming responsibility for the attack.
 Through Amaq, ISIS’s propaganda arm, the terror group distributed photos and videos of eight militants allegedly responsible for the attacks, and even provided aliases for some of them.
 The group said the men were "fighters of the Islamic State."